What if I’m not satisfied with the outcome of my complaint?

 - A review of our investigation into your complaint by a service director to make sure we have followed the correct procedure

-- A Remote Appeals Panel hearing - you don't have to come along to this meeting
+- A Remote Review Panel hearing - you don't have to come along to this meeting

 If we escalate your complaint to a review by a service director, we'll aim to tell you our findings within 30 working days of you telling us you want to take your complaint to this stage.

-If we escalate your complaint to a Remote Appeals Panel hearing or a standard Appeals Panel hearing, we'll aim to:
+If we escalate your complaint to a Remote Review Panel hearing or a standard Review Panel hearing, we'll aim to provide a final decision in writing within 56 calendar days of receiving a complaint, unless a later deadline has been agreed.

-The appeals panel is made up of a combination of:
+The review panel is made up of a combination of:

 - an A2Dominion Executive Director

 At Stage 2, we'll review the actions taken by staff throughout the complaints process.
-This is to make sure we have followed our policies and procedures and that your complaint was fully and fairly investigated.
-If you attend an appeals panel review, you may take a friend or colleague with you.
+This is to make sure we have followed our policies and procedures and address the substance of the complaint and review any actions taken by staff in order to learn lessons from the complaint.
+We will ensure that your complaint is fully and fairly investigated.
+If you attend a panel review, you may bring a friend or colleague with you.

 What if I'm still not satisfied?